22 Warning Signs Your Vitamins Aren’t Going to Work

 The label boasts more than 100 percent of the US RDA

 More is better, correct?
-Not so fast, warns Sreekant Cherukuri, MD, an otolaryngologist in private practice in Munster and Hobart, Indiana, who runs a website called SmartCeuticals.
+Not so fast, warns Sreekant Cherukuri, MD, an otolaryngologist in private practice in Munster and Hobart, Indiana, who runs SmartCeuticals, a website dedicated to raising consumer awareness about supplement use.
 “If any vitamin or mineral states that it contains more than 100 percent of the US Recommended Dietary Allowance (RDA) for that nutrient, stay away,” he says.
 Fat-soluble vitamins—namely A, D, E, and K—are stored in the body and can accumulate and cause harm.”High doses of certain fat-soluble vitamins such as vitamin A and vitamin E have been linked to cancer.”
 Water-soluble vitamins such as vitamins B and C, when taken in too-large doses, will just leave your body in urine.
 “Your money literally goes down the drain.”
 These are some of the vitamin mistakes you may not realize that you are making.
 If you take vitamins or supplements, check the label to make sure the US RDA is 100 percent or less.

 The pitch sounds too good to be true